Lee33333/hackbright.project/README.md

 --------
 Finding the right doctor can be a challenge.
 LGBT people face additional obstacles:

 <i>3.3% of medical schools dedicate <b>zero</b> hours of their curriculum to LGBT health.
-On average, medical schools dedicate five hours to LGBT health education, and the quality of this education is widely variable.</i><br>-Findings from “Lesbian, gay, bisexual, and transgender-related content in undergraduate medical education” JAMA (2011)
+On average, medical schools dedicate five hours to LGBT health education, and the quality of this education is widely variable.</i><br>-Findings from “Lesbian, gay, bisexual, and transgender-related content in undergraduate medical education” JOurnal of the American Medical Association (2011)

 There is no centralized, interactive resource to address this problem in the San Francisco Bay Area.